RaphaelTurtlePower/objc_ios_guides/Week-2-Homework.md

   - Optional: Implement a scrollable version of news feed that contains your post from the Week 1 assignment
 - Group project
   - Create paper or digital wireframes.
 The purpose of the wireframes is to capture the user tasks, not visuals.
 Buttons and gestures should be documented.
 Click [here](http://i.imgur.com/kfWh6Lv.jpg) for an example of some well-documented, low-fidelity wireframes.
-- Find 1-3 lowpri production issues from any Facebook app (Facebook, Messenger, Instagram, etc) that you’d like to learn how to fix.

 ### Submission instructions

 - Submit all the items above by next Monday at 5pm.
 - To submit your weekly coding assignment, email me your Github repository URL or email me a zip file of your project.
 - Email me screenshots of your paper wireframes or digital wireframes.
-- Email me 1-3 lowpri production issues from any Facebook app (Facebook, Messenger, Instagram, etc).

 ### Quick References